Guidelines

 Recommendations

 While LLMs can automate many tasks, it is important to validate their outputs with human judgment.
 For natural language processing tasks, a large-scale study has shown that LLMs have significant variation in their results, which limits their reliability as a direct substitute for human raters [1].
 Human validation helps ensure the accuracy and reliability of the results, as LLMs may sometimes produce incorrect or biased outputs.
-Especially in studies where LLMs are used to support researchers, human validation is generally recommended to ensure validity.
-For studies using LLMs as annotators, the proposed process by Ahmed et al. [2], which includes an initial few-shot learning and, given good results, the replacement of one human annotator by an LLM, might be a way forward.
+Especially in studies where LLMs are used to support researchers, human validation is generally recommended to ensure validity [2].
+We recommend that researchers plan for validation in humans from the outset and develop their methodology with this validation in mind.
+Study reference models for comparing humans with LLMs [3] can help provide a template to ease the design process.
+In some cases, a hybrid approach between human and machine-generated annotations can improve annotation efficiency.
+However, researchers should use systematic approaches to decide what and how human annotations can be replaced with LLM-generated ones, such as the methods proposed by Ahmed et al. [4].

-Researchers may employ human validation to complement existing measures of software-related constructs.
+When evaluating the capability of LLMs to generate SE-related artifacts, may employ human validation to complement machine-generated measures.
 For example, proxies for software quality, such as code complexity or the number of code smells, may be complemented by human ratings of maintainability, readability, or understandability.
 In the case of more abstract variables or psychometric measurements, human validation may be the only way of measuring a specific construct.
 For example, measuring human factors such as trust, cognitive load, and comprehension levels may inherently require human evaluation.

 When conducting empirical measurements, researchers should clearly define the construct that they are measuring and specify the methods used for measurement.
 Further, they should use established measurement methods and instruments that are empirically validated [5], [6].
 Measuring a construct may require aggregating input from multiple subjects.
 For example, a study may assess inter-rater agreement using measures such as Cohen’s Kappa or Krippendorff’s Alpha before aggregating ratings.
 In some cases, researchers may also combine multiple measures into single composite measures.
 As an example, they may evaluate both the time taken and accuracy when completing a task and aggregate them into a composite measure for the participants’ overall performance.
 In these cases, researchers should clearly describe their method of aggregation and document their reasoning for doing so.